grant-dennison/my-wiki/README.md

 On mobile, I'm trying Spck Editor, but the GitHub app also might work well enough for edits of existing files.

+At some point, I may try to get an actual website generated from this stuff, but source itself will have to do for now.